 Are There Any Common Law Marriages Maryland Won't Recognize?

 There are two exceptions to Maryland’s recognition of marriages that occurred in another state or county 1) the type or circumstances of the marriage must not be prohibited expressly by Maryland’s Legislature, and (2) the marriage cannot be repugnant to Maryland public policy.
 But Maryland has never refused to recognize a marriage on these exceptions.

 What Is Common Law Marriage?

 I’m putting this in at the end because I think most people understand the term.
 There are many different historical definitions of marriage.
 Some couples need a church wedding in their religion to feel married.
-At the other extreme, some feel like they are married because they act married.
+Conversely, some feel like they are married because they act married.
 Forty states say the latter is not a marriage.
-But ten states sometimes allow recognize marriages for people who call themselves married who never obtained a license or participated in a ceremony.
+But ten states sometimes allow recognized marriages for people who call themselves married who never obtained a license or participated in a ceremony.